-This Mexican Hot Fudge Sauce is perfect over ice cream or as a dip for fruit.
+This Mexican Chocolate Sauce is perfect over ice cream or as a dip for fruit.
 You can add a little (or a lot) of heat to this decadent, rich homemade hot fudge sauce recipe.
 This post is sponsored by Kroger.
 All thoughts and opinions are my own.

 I’ve mastered recreating many of our favorite Mexican dishes at home, but one thing I always treat myself to when we eat out is Mexican desserts.
 I love traditional favorites like sopapillas and flan, but I especially enjoy desserts with chocolate and cinnamon.